There I was, minding my business…Well, not really…I was minding the business of an “authentic leader”.

 I don’t know about you, but 6 months in business seems like an eternity to me.
 So when I hear that a business, a small business, has a probation period of 6 months, I cringe.

-The present generation of workers are not interested in waiting 6 months before they can be transferred or promoted.
+The present generation of workers are not interested in waiting 6 months before they know if they have a job or not.

 And if you have to wait for that length of time to know if an employee is really a good fit, then you didn’t get the hiring right.

-Hire a person following your hiring process (you do have one...do you?) and fire them if it doesn’t work out, following all the governing laws of your country.
+Hire a person following your hiring process (you do have one…don’t you?) and fire them if it doesn’t work out. when you do, follow your firing process and the relevant laws of your country.

 This leave me shaking my head every time…